MonoTockyLab/MonoTockyLab.github.io/_pages/about.md

 title: about
 permalink: /
 subtitle: MD PhD FHEA
-description: Masahiro Ono is the inventor of the innovative Timer-of-Cell-Kinetics-and-Activity (Tocky) technology, revolutionising the study of T-cells and beyond.
+description: Masahiro Ono is an Integrative Experimental and Computational Immunologist.
+He is known as the creator and developer of the innovative Timer-of-Cell-Kinetics-and-Activity (Tocky) technology.

 profile:
   align: right